APCSLowell/SublimeConfigurationWindows/README.md

 2. Click on *Package Control: Install Package*
 3. Type *Processing* in the text field
 4. Click on *Processing* to install the plugin
-5. Look at the bottom left of the Sublime program to see if the plugin installed correctly
+5. Look at the bottom left of the Sublime program to see if the plugin installed correctly.
+If not, just install it again

 Configure the Processing plugin for Sublime
 ---------------